What's the best thing about starting a career in early childhood education (ECE)? To be honest, it was hard to narrow it down to just 10!

 The diploma completely prepares you to start work as an ECE, immediately after graduating.
 And our students are very successful at finding jobs after school.

-In 2018, a full 100% of available Herzing Early Childhood Education grads got hired in a related field.
+In 2018/2019, 100% of Herzing Early Childhood Education grads got hired in a related field (based on most recent available data).

 8. You can start your own daycare business